comoyo/blog.telenor.io/_posts/2015-10-26-machine-learning.md

 *Data gets measured 30 times per second and dumped into a file*

 Just plotting the gyro data into Excel already gives us some interesting insights.
-We see the steps happening on 'gyro-beta' (upper leg moving front to back), and we see me turining around at the end of the room at 'gyro-alpha'.
+We see the steps happening on 'gyro-beta' (upper leg moving front to back), and we see me turning around at the end of the room at 'gyro-alpha'.
 Now humans are great at pattern recognition, but can we train a computer to do the same?

 <img src="{{ site.baseurl }}/assets/movement4.png" title="Excel machine learning">

-(the vertical lines are an artifact coming from the fact that we use a 0-360 degree scale that wraps around)
+*The vertical lines are an artifact coming from the fact that we use a 0-360 degree scale that wraps around*

 ## Training the model